alban-read/M1-MICRO-FORTH/M1MicroForth.md

 A static string is a string that stores its own data outside of the shared strings pool.

+The idea is to define these using the STRING creating word.

 These are created with a length in characters (bytes.)

 ```FORTH